Ethel Brilliana Tweedie

 Ethel Brilliana Tweedie FRGS (1862–1940) was a prolific English author, travel writer, biographer, historian, editor, journalist, photographer and illustrator.
-She wrote as Mrs. Alec Tweedie, Mrs. Alec-Tweedie and as Ethel B. Harley.
+She wrote as Mrs Alec Tweedie, Mrs. Alec-Tweedie and as Ethel B. Harley.

 Early life

-Ethel Tweedie was born 1 January 1862 in London, the daughter of George Harley F.R.S. and Emma Jessie (Muspratt) Harley, into an early life of wealth and privilege.
+Ethel Tweedie was born 1 January 1862 in London, the daughter of George Harley F.R.S. (of Harley Street) and Emma Jessie (Muspratt) Harley, into an early life of wealth and privilege.
 Her siblings included a sister (Olga) and three brothers (Edward Vaughan Berkeley Harley, Vernon De V. and Harold S.), She was named by her father for a famous relative, Lady Brilliana Harley (wife of Sir Robert Harley of Brampton Bryan).
 She was educated at Queen's College, London, and abroad in Germany.